 - Receipts from mechanics estimating the cost of repair

 - Salary information or a recent pay stub to prove your average weekly earnings

-If you decide to work with a lawyer, they may be able to retrieve this information for you, if you were unable to collect information at the time of the accident or are currently recovering from your injuries.
+If you work with a personal injury attorney, they may be able to recover evidence for you if you were unable to collect it at the time of the accident or are currently recovering from your injuries.